Obtaining a masters or doctoral degree symbolizes a student's pursuit of mastery of knowledge, skills, and abilities in their field of study.

 Masters candidates completing a dissertation or thesis should review the timelines for completion.
 Please refer to the Thesis and Dissertation Guidelines for information about this process.
 A timetable for completion can be found on page 41 in Appendix D.

-Masters degree candidates should review the Graduate Checklist for information and deadlines relating to applying for graduating and participating in commencement.
+Masters degree candidates should review the Degree Candidate Checklist for information and deadlines relating to applying for graduating and participating in commencement.